 This is a lesson that marketer and mother of two teenagers, Theresa O’Neal, had to learn as she tried to balance motherhood and her career over the years.
-“Looking back I may have momentarily felt the frustration of ‘missing out,’ but in the long run I never ‘missed out’ on a thing!”
+“Looking back I might have momentarily felt the frustration of ‘missing out,’ but in the long run I never ‘missed out’ on a thing!”
+O’Neal said.

 Her advice for young women and mothers?
 “Don’t become frustrated with temporary financial or career setbacks.
 Look at it as a longer journey where you will reap the benefit of having a more fulfilled life in the long run.”